 Metal flashing consisting of several feet of metal.
 Used on horizontal walls.
 Made to resemble an L.

 Shingles that are made from two pieces that are laminated together.

 The area where roofing underlayments overlap one another.

-Self adhering slope roofing.
-System applied without torches, open flases or solvent based adhesives.
+Self-adhering slope roofing.
+The system is applied without torches, open flames or solvent based adhesives.

-Roofs that putch less than 4:12 are low sloped roofs.
-Special installation practices are used on roofs sloped 2:12-4:12.
-Shingles can not be installed at slopes less than 2/12.
+Roofs that are less than 4/12 are low-sloped roofs.
+Special installation practices are used on roofs sloped 2/12-4/12.
+Shingles cannot be installed on slopes less than 2/12.

 A roof design with a vertical roof plane that into a roof plane less than its peak.

 The term for the base material of shingles.

 Rolled roofing membrane with polymer modified asphalt and fiberglass reinforcement.